Moon Sighting

 When Is Eid Determined?

-Eid al-Fitr begins on the first day of Shawwal, the month after Ramadan.
-The date is determined by sighting the new crescent moon (هلال — hilal) after the 29th day of Ramadan.
+Eid al-Adha begins on the 10th day of Dhul Hijjah, the twelfth and final month of the Islamic calendar.
+The date is determined by sighting the new crescent moon (هلال — hilal) after the 29th day of Dhul Qa'dah.

 Physical Moon Sighting

 The traditional method.
-Trusted witnesses observe the sky after sunset on the 29th of Ramadan.
-If the crescent is sighted, Eid is the next day.
-If not, Ramadan completes 30 days.
+Trusted witnesses observe the sky after sunset on the 29th of Dhul Qa'dah.
+If the crescent is sighted, Dhul Hijjah begins the next day — and Eid al-Adha follows on the 10th.
+If not, Dhul Qa'dah completes 30 days.

 Astronomical Calculation